jgci2000/bachelor-project/README.md

 ## TODO

+* Fix the precision error in the FSS SC and MPI code
 * Degub Ising Spin S code
-* Improve my Thermodynamics Script
+* Improve thermodynamics script
-* Get Thermodynamics from different Lattices
+* Study the thermodynamics from different lattices
+* Learn and study the critical exponents from lattices
+* Learn about simd instructions